ragundo/DwarfExplorer/README.md

 Qt5Core, Qt5Gui and Qt5Widgets are installed in the Dwarf Fortress directory.

 qwindows.dll is installed in a subdirectory called `platforms`.

+### Linux

+Install Qt using your package manager.
+For example, In Ubuntu type:

+`sudo apt-get install qt5-default`

+After that, extract all the files to the Dwarf Fortress installation directory.

+You will get two files:

+* `dwarfexplorer.plug.dll`
+* `qapplication.dll`

+These files are the dfhack plugin libraries and are installed in the subdirectory `/hack/plugins`.

+**NOTE:** If you are using the Lazy Newcomers Pack for Linux http://dffd.bay12games.com/file.php?id=12762 the you must download the plugin compiled for GCC4.8.
+If you install the GCC8 version of the plugin, it will not work

+---

 How do I run the plugin?
 ----------------------